johnspray74/MaybeMonad/README.md

 # About the project

-Demo code of a continuation monad and equivalent ALA functionality in C#.
+Demo code of a Maybe monad and equivalent ALA functionality in C#.
 Code used for online book at abstractionlayeredarchitecture.com

 The purpose of this project is example code to compare monads and ALA ([Abstraction Layered Architecture](AbstractionLayeredArchitecture.md)).

-It's not intended as a useful implementation of a Continuation monad.
+It's not intended as a useful implementation of a Maybe monad.
-It's to show how monads work with actual code, and how they compose function, so that this can be compared with how ALA code works and how composes.
+It's to show how monads work with actual code, and compare that with the actual code of ALA.

-This is all to show that ALA is both more flexible/powerful and simpler than using monads.
+It's also to compare how monads compose functions, and ALA composes with more versatile objects.
+This versatility allows us to create an object that allows us to compose functions the same as those used by monads.
+We also provide a Bind function in the ALA version to make the application code look exactly like the monad version.
+We wouldn't normally do that in ALA, but it shows the versatility.

+Monads are a two-layer pattern.
+The monad implementaion is in the Monad folder, and the application is in the Application folder.
+ALA is a 4 layer pattern so the implementation is in the Domain Abstractions, Programming Paradigms and Foundation folders, and the application is again in the Application folder.

 This example is one of a set of examples implementing different types of monads.
+Others are Continuation, IObservable, IEnumerable. and State monads.

-In this example, the composed functions just add numbers, but because they are being used with coninuation monad they can take time without blocking the thread.
+In this example application, the composed functions just add or do a reciprocal of numbers.
+Because we are demonstrating the Maybe, the one doing reciprocal checks for divide by zero.
-The first composed function does a delay.
-The second similates I/O by outputting to the console and then asking you to input a number.
-Note that the whole program runs on one thread without blocking (until the final ReadKey()).

-If you don't understand monads, the section in chapter 3 explains monads.
-All other attempts to explain monads that I have found have failed in my opinion.
+If you don't understand monads, the section in chapter 3 of the online book fully explains them (I think in a better way than other explanations).
 It wasn't until I implemented them myself with this set of examples (for the purpose of comparing what they do and how they work with ALA) that
-I realised that all the previous explanations I had read had been inadequate.
+I realised that all the previous explanations I had read had been inadequate and even inaccurate.
+For example, some high level explanations suggest that the monad object returned by the function is like a value in a box in a box, which simply needs unwraping to make the type correct, and that is what is returned by the bind function.
+None of these monads do that.
+The returned value of teh function is never a wrapped wrapped value.
+Rather the monad object returned by the function has the same type as the Bind's return value.
+But it is not the object that Bind returns.
+Bind generally creates a new monad object and uses the one returned by the function to get data for the new object in some way that makes sense for the particular monad.
 So go onto the ALA  web site <http://www.abstractionlayeredarchitecture.com> and have a read if you really want to understand monads.

 ## To run the demo monad application